 The Aspen Throw

 When it’s chilly outside, there’s nothing better than being wrapped up in a thick blanket that has some weight to it so you can really feel the warmth.
-I am the type of person that is surrounded by at least one (but probably two) blankets at any time while in the cooler seasons.
 This easy half double crochet blanket is perfect to cuddle up in while watching your favorite show or reading a good book.

 This image shows the half double crochet blanket pattern sample completed.
 The image includes two photos.
 The photo on the left shows a woman holding the blanket draped over her arms and the image on the right shows the blanket draped over a blanket ladder.